Theologus Autodidactus: Biomedical portions

 Theologus Autodidactus also contains some passages that are of significance to medicine, particularly physiology and biology, such as the following statement:

 "Both the body and its parts are in a continuous state of dissolution and nourishment, so they are inevitably undergoing permanent change."

 This is seen as the first example of the concept of metabolism, which comprises catabolism, where living matter is broken down into simple substances, and anabolism, where food builds up into living matter.

-Theologus Autodidactus also criticizes the idea of wine being used as self-medication, an idea believed by Ancient Greek physicians as well as some unorthodox Muslim physicians in his time, despite the Islamic cultural though not Koranic prohibition of alcohol.
-The novel further argues that the consumption of alcohol, along with the prevalence of homosexuality among a small minority of Muslims at the time, were the cause of the Mongol invasions into Islamic lands as a divine punishment.
+Theologus Autodidactus also criticizes the idea of wine being used as self-medication, an idea believed by Ancient Greek physicians as well as some unorthodox Muslim physicians in Ibn al-Nafis' time, despite the Islamic prohibition of alcohol.
+The novel further argues that the consumption of alcohol, and the prevalence of homosexuality among a small minority of Muslims at the time, were the cause of the Mongol invasions into Islamic lands as a divine punishment.

 The novel also contains a reference to the pulmonary circulation which Ibn al-Nafis had previously described in his Commentary on Anatomy in Avicenna's Canon, which is briefly described by the character Kamil when he observes the heart:

 "[Its] right ventricle is filled with blood and its left ventricle is filled with spirit."

 Another passage has a reference to Ibn al-Nafis' theory of pulsation: